rfhb/ctrdata/README.md

 ## References

-Package `ctrdata` has been used for:
+Package `ctrdata` has been used for unpublished work and for:

 - Lasch et al. (2022) The Impact of COVID‐19 on the Initiation of Clinical Trials in Europe and the United States.
 Clinical Pharmacology